 Aerostack

 18 config entries.
 5 API keys in plaintext.
 2 hours to onboard.
-Or: 1 URL, 1 token, instant setup.
+Or: 1 URL, 1 token, and a workspace that handles the rest.

 Navin Sharma